Port Police, NDLEA Move To Sustain Joint Operations At Port

 The Ports Authority Police (Western) Command and the National Drug Law Enforcement Agency (NDLEA) have stressed the need to sustain joint intelligence-driven operations and capacity-building initiatives to enhance operational efficiency at the nation’s seaports.

-This was disclosed by the Commissioner of Police, Ports Authority Police (Western) Command, Oluwatoyin Iyabode Agbaminoja, during a courtesy visit by the Commander of the NDLEA in charge of the Apapa Strategic Command, Commander of Narcotics, Mohammad Tukur, to the command’s headquarters in Apapa, Lagos.
+This was disclosed by the Commissioner of Police, Ports Authority Police (Western) Command, Oluwatoyin Iyabode Agbaminoja, during a courtesy visit by the Commander of the NDLEA in charge of the Apapa Strategic Command, Commander of Narcotics, Mohammad Tukur at the command’s headquarters in Apapa, Lagos.

 The command’s Public Relations Officer, ASP Isaac Hundeyin, explained on Saturday that the visit was aimed at strengthening inter-agency collaboration and reinforcing the existing partnership between the NDLEA and the Ports Authority Police (Western) Command in combating drug trafficking and other transnational crimes within the port environment.